polkadot-fellows/Evaluations/evidence/polkadotdom/0002-rank1-retention.md

 ### RFC 150 - Voting While Delegating

-I have continued to refine [RFC-150](https://github.com/PolkadotDom/RFCs/blob/dom/voting-while-delegating/text/0150-voting-while-delegating.md) at the request of fellow members.
+I have continued to refine [RFC-150](https://github.com/PolkadotDom/RFCs/blob/dom/voting-while-delegating/text/0150-voting-while-delegating.md) at the request of fellow members, moving it closer to vote.
 I believe it led to a refinement in my thinking around what makes a good RFC and I hope to carry that into the future.

 ### Community & Indirect work